 A common Wing Tsun motto proclaims “Stay with what comes, follow through as it retreats, and spring forward as our hand is freed.”
 Chi-sau training not only encompasses this philosophy, but relies on it.

 After each arm is individually trained, we now progress to using both arms simultaneously.
 There are a few different terms for this, depending on the force being used and the exercise being worked.

-Chi-sheung-sau, or Double-arm Sticking-hands, is the primary term used to denote two arms sticking to the opponent’s arms.
-The rolling action itself is Poon-sau, or Rolling-arms, while rolling with forward pressure is called Luk-sau.
+Chi-sheung-sau, or Double-arm Sticking-hands (also called Sheung-Chi-sau) is the primary term used to denote two arms sticking to the opponent’s arms.
+The rolling action itself is Poon-sau, or Rolling-arms, while Luk-sau is Rolling-arms with Forward Pressure.

 It is Luk-sau that is most commonly seen and how we will term Chi-sau when relating this section.

 The starting position.
 One practitioner is in Tan-sau while the other is in Bong-sau.
 Both, however, also have a Fook-sau position.
 The arms are positioned wrist-over-wrist vs. side-by-side.